-Magdalena Brauning was born on July 7, 1844 in Germany, the daughter of George Friedrich and Magdeline Brauning.
+Magdalena Brauning was born on July 7, 1844 in Germany, the daughter of George Friederich Brauning and Magdeline Schleicher.
 She sailed from Bremen to the U.S. with her parents and brothers on the Blucher, arriving in Baltimore on June 8, 1855.

 By the 1860 census, the Brauning family had settled in the Freedom District of Carroll County.
 Magdalena's father George and brother Charles were both working as millers.